posted November 07, 2023

 These skillet potatoes are the quintessential comfort food.
-They’re perfectly fried and bursting with flavor, making them the ultimate side for all of your breakfast or dinner entrees.
+They’re perfectly fried in cast iron and those crispy edges make them the ultimate side for all of your BBQ entrees.

-Skillet fried potatoes are the perfect way to cook up potatoes.
+Skillet fried potatoes are the perfect way to make tantalizing tubers.
 Cooking them in a hot skillet ensures they get beautifully soft in the middle and crunchy on the outside.
-These potatoes are the ideal side for breakfast, brunch, or dinner.
-They taste amazing alongside a loaded omelet or piled high next to steak.
-You just can’t go wrong with fried potatoes as a side dish.
+These potatoes are the ideal side for breakfast, lunch, or dinner.
+They go amazing with a loaded omelette, or piled high next to sizzling steak.
+You can’t go wrong with fried potatoes on the side.

 When it comes to frying potatoes, using baby red potatoes is the way to go.
 Red potatoes are perfect for frying in a skillet, as they tend to be waxier than russet potatoes and hold their shape well during cooking.
 You won’t end up with your potatoes falling apart in your skillet, and the result will be perfectly thin, crisp potatoes that haven’t turned mushy after frying them.

-I like to slice my potatoes nice and thin then fry them up in some beef tallow, bacon fat, or butter with my favorite seasoning for that ultimate punch of flavor.
+I like to slice my potatoes nice and thin then fry them up in some of my beef tallow, bacon fat, or butter with my Hey Grill Hey Chicken Rub for that ultimate punch of flavor.
 Skillet fried potatoes don’t need a lot of fuss to get them good and tasty.
 Some good fat and spices are all you need to get ridiculously flavorful taters.

 How to Make Potatoes in a Skillet

 Congratulations.
 You’ve made the excellent decision to cook some potatoes in a skillet.
 They’re gonna be crisp and delicious, and they’ll be ready in less than 30 minutes.
 Here’s the rundown on how to cook fry potatoes to infuse them with tons of flavor:

-- Preheat that skillet!
-I recommend using a 12″ cast iron skillet for If you try to put potatoes in a skillet that isn’t totally warmed up, they will turn starchy and will never turn golden brown and crispy.
+- Preheat that skillet.
+I recommend using a 12″ cast iron skillet.
+If you try to put potatoes in a skillet that isn’t totally warmed up, they will turn starchy and will never turn golden brown and crispy.
 So make sure the skillet is good and hot before you toss your potatoes in.